Scotland’s Oldest Bridges.

 Glasgow Old Bridge.

 The old Bishop’s Bridge had eight arches and was gently humped.
 The decking was 12 feet wide and it was a little over 400 feet long.
-The painting by Van Der Houten (1838) seems to show that it had stilted pointed arches of variable-span, yet this may be a perceptive illusion; other artists appear to show segmental arches of fixed-span.
+Some paintings seem to show pointed arches of variable-span, yet others depict stilted segmental arches of fixed-span (Link).
 The central arch appears to have been around 35 ft. wide.
 The bridge would have been a defining landmark of the city until the eighteenth century.
 In 1618, it was described as “ane of the most remarcable monuments within this kingdome”.

 In 1571, James VI had awarded rights to impose a toll.
 This was to raise funds because the bridge had been damaged by “great trowpes of ice”.
 In 1581, there was a leper hospital at the south end.
 In a charter of 1598, it was described as ‘much decayed’ and ‘pillars, pend and under-props being so shaken and brugille by the inundation force’.
 Stones were falling off in 1658, and carts were required to have the wheels removed while crossing in order to prevent damage to the decking.
 In 1671, on the day of the Glasgow Fair, one arch fell.
 This was rapidly repaired by public subscription.
 In 1776, instability and risk of flooding required the two most northerly arches to be filled-in and the bank narrowed to incorporate them.
 The bridge was also widened to 22ft.
 In 1821, Thomas Telford was contracted to further widen it to 34 ft with iron footpaths on either side.
 It was now 500 years old and was becoming unsafe.
 Scouring had eroded the piers which had to be underpinned by piles.
 An odd artificial platform supported the arches which was always at risk of being swept away.
 Jamaica Street’s Glasgow Bridge was now the main crossing for traffic.